Look after your public housing home

 A broken electricity meter affects the essential supply of power to your home.

-The Department of Housing is your landlord and needs to know when a meter is broken so it can fix it as soon as possible.
+The Department of Local Government, Housing and Community Development is your landlord and needs to know when a meter is broken so it can fix it as soon as possible.

 - tenancy contract officer